nobodyscripts/LeafBlowerScript/Readme.md

   - NatBoss: Needs to use artifact if need be / get replacement.
   - Leafton: Leafton needs better setup routine.
 Travel to zone.
   - Mine: Check for broken functionality
+    - Travel to alch failing for brewing despite window opening

 ## Known issues